 Campus visits are the most important aspect of the college decision making process.
 Visits give you the opportunity to discover what makes our unique University the right fit for you.
 TROY welcomes you to come and see what makes our campus different, one that you will want to consider your home away from home.

 We invite you to register for a visit Monday - Friday at 10:00 a.m. or 2:00 p.m. or on specified Saturdays for a TROY Tour or Trojan Day event.

 *Students interested in visiting other Alabama campuses must contact the specific campus for visit information and registration as available dates and times vary.

 TROY Service Centers meet the needs of working adults, including military, government agency civilians, teachers and future business leaders who want the opportunities that come with earning a degree.
 Because adult learners often have different educational needs than traditional students, courses are provided at times and in formats designed around people who work and have other commitments for their time.

 Are you curious about learning in the online environment?
 Would you like to take an online class, but feel that you need more information?
 Discover more about learning in the online environment, the skills and technologies that are required, as well as some helpful tips on how to become a successful online student.

-Troy University Department of Mathematics served as host to three initiatives, Mathfest, Mathematics, the Queen of the Sciences, (MaQS) and Troy University's Wiregrass Math, Science Technology and Leadership Academy supported by grants from state and national organizations and agencies.
+Troy University Department of Mathematics served as host to three initiatives: Mathfest; Mathematics, the Queen of the Sciences; (MaQS) and Troy University's Wiregrass Math, Science, Technology and Leadership Academy.
+All three events were supported by grants from state and national organizations and agencies.
 Two of these projects were held on the Dothan Campus and one on the Troy Campus.

 Funded by the MAA and the Tensor Foundation, MaQS Summer Camp for 7th-9th grade girls included activities designed to boost the girls' knowledge and interest in math and science while giving them opportunities to meet with women currently working in the fields of science, technology and math.